hopdrive/hasura-event-detector/README.md

 **Cons:**
 - Requires maintaining an index file
 - Must update index when adding new events
+- More setup work

 **When to use each:**
-- Use **dynamic loading** for development and simple deployments
+- Use **dynamic loading (default)** for development and most deployments - works great!
-- Use **index loading** for production serverless environments where cold start time matters
+- Use **index loading** only if you need maximum performance in production serverless environments where cold start time is critical

+**Important:** When you set `loadModulesFromIndex: true`, it automatically disables `autoLoadEventModules` - you don't need to set both.

 ### Console Logging